JCurtisRMIT/arduino/voltageDivider.md

 There you go!
-Now you actually know what's happening when next time you use a voltage divider calculator (Links to an external site.) which is way easier. 😋
+Now you actually know what's happening when next time you use a [voltage divider calculator](http://www.ti.com/download/kbase/volt/volt_div3.htm) which is pretty convenient! 😋